 The army definitely made an impact on Breton speakers.
 Both World War I and II presented a bigger world where to be modern was to speak French.
 Men brought not only this idea back home, but also changes in clothing, manners and music.
 They also remembered that French was the language of those in charge.
 Sociologist Fanch Elegoet found in his oral history work that the army experience totally reinforced Bretons' negative view of their own language.
 He quotes an 80-year old: "If you cannot defend yourself in French, what can you do?
 You can only keep quiet and let others step all over you."

 In the post war period Breton farmers were increasingly drawn into a wider market where French was spoken.
 It was no longer sufficient to travel to the local market.
-Exposure to a wider world was slowed by Brittany isolation by land travel.
+Exposure to a wider world was slowed in Brittany with the isolation of land travel.
 Railroads changed that, reaching the far west of Brittany in the 1860s and smaller rural outposts in the 1880s.
 While roads were poorly developed, the trains opened things up a great deal.

 It is one thing to want to improve your life by learning another language, but it is quite another to reject the language you grew up with or that your parents and grandparents speak.